microsoft/pai/contrib/api-stress-test/readme.md

 - If you wanna use your own locust stress test script, please set this vars. /path/test.py

 locust_worker_number
 - The number of locust worker.
-Default value equals to the lenght of kube-worker group"
+Default value equals to the length of kube-worker group"

 #### Running playbooks